-- Homecare Agencies.
-Our home health agencies ("homecares") assist those who wish to stay at home or in assisted living residences but still require some degree of medical care or assistance with daily activities.
 Registered and licensed practical nurses and therapy professionals provide skilled services such as infusion therapy, wound care and physical, occupational and speech therapies.
 Home health aides may assist with daily activities such as assistance with walking and getting in and out of bed, personal hygiene, medication assistance, light housekeeping and maintaining a safe environment.
 Under the Medicare reimbursement payment system, we receive a prospectively determined amount per patient per 30-day period of care.
 Under our managed care contracts, we may receive a period of care payment or be paid by a per-visit payment model.
-In 2023, we served an average census of 3,321 patients and provided 309,929 visits. - Hospice Agencies.
-We provide hospice care through Caris Healthcare, L.P. ("Caris"), a wholly owned subsidiary of NHC.
-Caris specializes in providing hospice and palliative care to over 1,268 patients per day in 30 locations in Georgia, Missouri, South Carolina, Tennessee, and Virginia.
+In 2024, we served an average census of 3,409 patients and provided 311,520 visits.

+- Hospice Agencies.
+We provide hospice care through Caris Healthcare ("Caris"), a wholly owned subsidiary of NHC.
+Caris specializes in providing hospice and palliative care to over 1,514 patients per day in 33 locations in Georgia, Missouri, South Carolina, Tennessee, and Virginia.
 Under the Medicare reimbursement payment system, Medicare pays a daily rate to cover the costs for providing services included in the patient care plan.
 Medicare makes daily payments based on 1 of 4 levels of hospice care.
 All hospice care and services offered to patients and their families must follow an individualized written plan of care that meets the patient's needs. - Pharmacy Operations.
-At December 31, 2023, we operated four regional pharmacy locations (two locations in Tennessee and one location each in South Carolina and Missouri).
+At December 31, 2024, we operated five regional pharmacy locations (two locations each in Tennessee and South Carolina and one location in Missouri).
 These pharmacies primarily service our patients that are in an inpatient setting using a central location to deliver pharmaceutical supplies.
 Our regional pharmacies bill Medicare Part D Prescription Drug Plans (PDPs) electronically and directly for inpatients who have selected a PDP. - Institutional Special Needs Plan ("I-SNP").
 Our I-SNP, which is called NHC Advantage, is a managed care insurance company that restricts enrollment to Medicare Advantage eligible individuals who, for 90 days or longer, have had or are expected to need the level of services provided in a skilled nursing facility.
 We believe the I-SNP benefits our patients by providing nurse practitioners and care-coordination teams that continue to enhance the patient-centered experience and our quality of patient care.
 The I-SNP receives a per member, per month premium from Medicare which covers the members same health care benefits as original Medicare, as well as additional benefits including preventive screenings and routine vision coverage.
-At December 31, 2023, the I-SNP operated in the states of Tennessee, Missouri, and South Carolina with approximately 1,200 members enrolled in the plan.
+At December 31, 2024, the I-SNP operated in the states of Tennessee, Missouri, and South Carolina with approximately 1,200 members enrolled in the plan.

 Other Revenues.
 We generate revenues from management, accounting and financial services to third party operators of healthcare facilities, from insurance services to our managed healthcare facilities, and from rental income.
-In fiscal 2023, 4.7% of our net operating revenues were derived from such sources.
+In fiscal 2024, 3.5% of our net operating revenues were derived from such sources.
 The significant sources of our other revenues are described as follows: